Product Taxability: Why should I categorize my products in TaxJar?

 No. If you have previously categorized a product in TaxJar, we will automatically recognize that product every time you sell it again and apply the appropriate category.

-This beta feature currently only categorizes tax exempt products.
-In the near future, we will have a way for you to designate an exempt customer (such as a non-profit or government entity) as tax exempt.
+This feature categorizes tax-exempt products.
+If you need to designate an exempt customer (such as a non-profit or government entity) as tax-exempt here, see how to designate individual wholesale exempt transactions in TaxJar here.

 5. I already entered my product tax codes into Amazon.
-Why doesn’t TaxJar already know how my products are categorized?
+Does TaxJar automatically know how my products are categorized?

 TaxJar connects with your Amazon account and pulls in your transaction data.
-But Amazon currently doesn’t share your product tax code information.
-That’s why you’ll need to categorize your products in TaxJar.
-We are working on a way to get around this data limitation.
+Amazon currently doesn’t share your product tax code information.